Carrizo Plain National Monument

 Golden Bush Flower, one of the only flowers I saw this weekend

-In the morning we ate breakfast and packed up and then headed separate ways.
-Todd and I drove up to Caliente Ridge and a little beyond.
-Here there are great views of a huge chunk of mountains and valleys with not much of anything else.
-Gotta love that :)
+and I drove up to Caliente Ridge and a little beyond.
+Here there are great views of a

-Then we went by Taft and on down into Bakersfield.
-The flowers on the way were spectacular!
-Since we saw next to none in Carrizo Plain it was nice to see huge carpets of goldfields near Buena Vista Lake.
+spectacular!
+Since we saw next to none in Carrizo Plain it was nice to see huge carpets

 Selby Campground as seen from high above on Caliente Ridge